z0on/AFS-analysis-with-moments/README.md

 - **(version 2 only)** presence of islands of "background selection" (`S`).

->NOTE for version 1: the model names are
+>NOTE for version 1: the model names are not fully standardized to the above convention, please see `work/moments_multimodels.xlsx` for their structure.

 >NOTE for version 2: `IM` models are currently not included in the main collection of models since they take substanitally longer to fit (some can take 4-5 hours).
 All v.2 IM models are of `mne` kind, which means that migration scales dynamically with the size of the source population.
 If you want to include them, copy the extended model lists over the standard ones:
 ```bash